jelmerp/ghru_assembly/docs/README.md

 ![workflow diagram](readme_images/dag.png)

 ## Workflow outputs
-These will be found in the directory specified by the `--output_dir` argument
+These will be found in the directory specified by the `--outdir` argument

   - (Optional) If accession numbers were used as the input source a directory called `fastqs` will contain the fastq file pairs for each accession number
   - A directory called `fastqc/post_trimming` that contans the Fastqc reports for each fastq in html format after trimming